Tuesday, May 4, 2021

 What else should be sharp on a knife?

 Nothing.
-The only acceptable exception is a nice sharp 90-degree spine on a Bushcraft knife so it can strike against a Ferro rod to create sparks and start a fire.
-Squared hilts, sharp corners, and edges on hilts, sharp choils, are a pain.
+The only acceptable exception is a 90-degree spine on a Bushcraft knife so it can strike against a Ferro rod to create sparks and start a fire.
+Squared hilts, sharp corners, and 90-degree edges on hilts, sharp choils, are a pain.
 Seriously, they cause pain.
 Ever try to use a knife with one of those features for an extended period of time?
 Then you know what “hot spots” are all about.
-Makers like Dozier and Krein painstakingly design their knives to eliminate hot spots and make the knife comfortable to use for extended periods of time.
+Makers like Dozier and Krein painstakingly design their knives to eliminate hot spots and make the knife comfortable to use for extended periods.
 They even round exposed finger guards and choils.

 Sounds like I am bashing Randall.